tant2002/NetLogo-Supermarket-Queue-Model/README.md

 #### cashier-arrival-input-file
 The parameter contain work schedule of cashiers - see description of cashier-arrival-input-file-store1.csv file above.
 #### customer-output-directory
 It determines the directory in which the result files with customers data will be saved.
 The files contain data separately for each agent - customer.
 To avoid problems with processing big size file one simulation may generate many files.
 The file example name  "customers-output-file_1_0_17_121245576AM13-gru-2020.csv" - first three numbers in the name means picking-line-strategy, jockeying-strategy and experiment number chosen in simulation.
+Last symbols in file's name contain system date & time of file creation.
 #### cashier-output-directory
 It determines the directory in which the result files with cashier data will be saved.
 The files contain data separately for each agent - cashier.
 To avoid problems with processing big size file one simulation may generate many files.
 The file example name  "customers-output-file_1_0_17_121245576AM13-gru-2020.csv" - first three numbers in the name means picking-line-strategy, jockeying-strategy and experiment number chosen in simulation.
+Last symbols in file's name contain system date & time of file creation.
 #### number-of-servers
 It determine number of checkouts that are available to be open on the store.
 #### single-queue?